Reviews You Can Rely On

 Credit: Nathaniel Bailey

-Our running experts have tested hundreds of pairs of shoes over the last decade — and more than 80 pairs of men's road running shoes specifically.
+Our running experts have tested hundreds of pairs of running shoes since 2011, and more than 165 pairs of men's road running shoes specifically.
 Before even starting tests, we complete extensive market research to determine which competitors are worthy of entering the lineup.
-We then purchase each product, take copious in-house measurements, and send each contender through extensive hands-on testing on the road.
+We then purchase each pair, take copious in-house measurements, and send each contender through extensive hands-on testing on the road.
 We utilize tester experience combined with data gathered by our in-house testing team to produce detailed reviews for our readers.

 A Note on Stack Height

-We have reported specs on stack height and the subsequent heel-to-toe-drop differential for every shoe, and you may notice that our measurements sometimes differ from what the manufacturers claim (if they report it at all).
+We have reported specs on stack height and the subsequent heel-to-toe-drop differential for every shoe, and you may notice that our measurements sometimes differ from what the manufacturers claim.
 Why is this?
-Well, there's no industry standard for these specs, so each company can choose its own method for measuring.
-We have no way to really know how those specs were determined.
-To have consistent and helpfully comparable data, we cut every shoe we test in half on a band saw and measure all of these things ourselves based on the World Athletics requirements.
-We measure the internal length, and our stack height includes both the insole and the tread — everything that will be underneath your foot when wearing the shoe.
+Well, there's no industry standard for this measurement, so each company can choose its own method for calculating this differential — with no requirement to divulge their methods.
+To have standardized and comparable data, we cut every shoe in half and measure all of these things ourselves based on the World Athletics stack height standards used to regulate professional racing.
+Our stack height includes the insole, stack, and tread — everything that will be underneath your foot when wearing the shoe.

 We tested and compared all the top contenders on the market to help you make the best choice possible for your feet and running style.